No Fee Unless You Win

 Suffering harm as a result of medical malpractice is often distressing and devastating.
 It can, and often does, have enormous emotional and financial impacts on the victim and the victim’s family members.
 While focusing on recovery or grief, depending on the circumstances, should be of the utmost importance, it is also important to consider legal options, as legal recourse may be the means to righting the wrong and obtaining the financial support necessary for ongoing treatment or supporting survivors.
 Medical malpractice in Florida is complicated, as it is subject to a unique set of laws that implement certain procedures and requirements that are distinct to medical malpractice claims.
 One question that, at times, arises is who can bring the claim, and is it ever permitted that a family member bring the claim on the victim’s behalf.

 At Hersh Kirtman Injury Law, our Florida personal injury law firm has several years of experience helping clients who have been injured due to medical malpractice.
-Our Florida medical malpractice lawyers provide trusted legal assistance to clients in their time of need.
+Our Boca Raton medical malpractice lawyers provide trusted legal assistance to clients in their time of need.
 Our dedicated Florida attorneys have a track record of success and will protect and advocate for you throughout each phase of the claims process.
 From helping you determine who is eligible to pursue your claim to helping you recover the fair compensation you are owed, we will guide you through each step.

 Typically, the appropriate person to bring the claim is the patient who was harmed.
 As long as the patient has the mental capacity to bring a claim, he or she is the one who is to pursue the claim and file suit, if necessary.
 In certain circumstances, though, a family member or other representative may, or must, bring the claim.
 This occurs in the following scenarios: